RanulND/rota_manusath_handa_website/README.md

-# rota_manusath_handa_website
+# RotaractMora Manusath Handa Website
-# Earlier website manusath.netlify.app is depreciated.
+Earlier website manusath.netlify.app is depreciated.
-# New website is rotamanusath.herokuapp.com
+New website is [a link] rotamanusath.herokuapp.com